witoo-source/Rankerer/README.md

 # Rankerer
-An OBS Browser Source providing real-time updated valiant user's rank
+An OBS Browser Source providing real-time updated valorant user's rank

 ## How to use